Canon T4i vs Panasonic LX5

 It is notable that the T4i has a microphone port, which is missing on the LX5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T4i and the LX5 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the LX5 have been discontinued, but can regularly be found used on ebay.
 The LX5 was replaced by the Panasonic LX7, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic LX5 Manual.
+Further information on the features and operation of the T4i and LX5 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic LX5 Manual.